Welcome to VC English! Please feel free to contact department chair Eric Martinsen at firstname.lastname@example.org with any questions.

 ENGLISH FACULTY RESOURCES: The department's Faculty Resources page has useful links and critical information for all English faculty.

-SHARED RESOURCES ON DESIRE2LEARN: Instructions to log into English Department D2L page
+CANVAS: FACULTY RESOURCES: Instructions to log into English Department Canvas Page

 COURSE OUTLINE OF RECORD (COR): The COR has all the course content that should be covered in each class.
 To access the COR for the class(es) you are assigned to teach, please following these steps: